 In 1978, Pollard~\cite{Pollard78} introduced the \emph{Pollard Rho} algorithm for DLOG, which obtains the same query complexity of $O(\sqrt{N})$ while using only a very small amount $\tilde{O}(1)$ of memory.
 The algorithm is based on finding collisions of the form $x^a g^b = x^{a'} g^{b'}$ and using them to find a solution of the equation $g^d=x$ via the extended Euclid's algorithm.
-The collisions are found using Floyd's cycle finding algorithm~\cite{Knuth69}, which allows finding a collision in a random function $f:[N] \to [N]$ in time $O(\sqrt{N})$, using only a few memory cells.
+The collisions are found using Floyd's cycle finding algorithm~\cite{Knuth69}, which finds a collision in a random function $f:[N] \to [N]$ in time $O(\sqrt{N})$, using only a few memory cells.
 This algorithm can also be executed in the GGM, as computations of $x^a g^b$ correspond to queries of the form $\sigma(a \cdot d + b \bmod N)$, and the rest of the algorithm is based on comparisons.

 The baby-step giant-step algorithm is clearly non-adaptive.
-On the contrary, Pollard's Rho algorithm heavily uses adaptivity, via Floyd's algorithm each of whose queries depends on the output of its previous query.
+In contrast, Pollard’s Rho algorithm is highly dependent on adaptivity using Floyd's algorithm, where each query depends on the output of the previous one.

 \paragraph{Time-space tradeoffs for the generic DLOG problem with preprocessing.} The generic group model is naturally extended to algorithms with preprocessing.
 In this case, an algorithm $A$ consists of a `preprocessing' algorithm $A_0$ and an `online' algorithm $A_1$.
 The algorithm $A_0$ has direct access to the encoding function $\sigma$ (but not to the input $\sigma(d)$) and produces an advice string $z$.
 The algorithm $A_1$ is defined as in the standard generic group model described above, but also receives the advice string $z$ as input.